genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

 }
 ```

-### Configuring allowed approvers: Advanced
+### Configuring allowed approvers: advanced

-You might have noticed that the original type-safe event message types are lost inside the *-approval.kts* file, as the content of `eventMessage` inside `APPROVAL` table (and also inside `PendingApprovalInsert`) is a serialized JSON string.
-It is possible to deserialize the original type-safe objects by using the `selectPredicate` method combined with multiple `onEvent` predicates.
-These methods are available in all of the `pendingApproval` code blocks: `insert`, `accept`, `cancel` and `reject`.
+You might have noticed that the original type-safe event message types are lost inside the **-approval.kts** file, as the content of `eventMessage` inside `APPROVAL` table (and also inside `PendingApprovalInsert`) is a serialised JSON string.
+You can deserialise the original type-safe objects using the `selectPredicate` method combined with multiple `onEvent` predicates.
+These methods are available in all the `pendingApproval` code blocks: `insert`, `accept`, `cancel` and `reject`.

 - `selectPredicate` is a function that accepts an indeterminate number of functions returning a boolean value, as well as a mandatory `default` function to handle messages that do not fall into any defined category.
-The `default` function will provide a [GenesisSet](../../03_server/09_inter-process-messages/02_genesisset.md) object with the contents of the original message payload.
+The `default` function  provides a [GenesisSet](../../03_server/09_inter-process-messages/02_genesisset.md) object with the contents of the original message payload.
-- `onEvent` works very similarly to any other GPAL [event handler definition](../../server/event-handler/basics.md#adding-a-name).
-It allows us to treat the incoming message in the same way we would have done it within the original event handler, but each function must return a boolean expression.
+- `onEvent` works very similarly to any other GPAL [Event Handler definition](../../server/event-handler/basics.md#adding-a-name).
+It enables you to treat the incoming message in the same way as you would have done within the original Event Handler; however, each function must return a boolean expression.

 Please see the example below: